Canva vs PowerPoint: Summary

 Get a 30-day free trial |

-While most of the slides will still work when you upload a PPT file to Canva, if you don’t have the same fonts on the two platforms, the import may not be perfect.
+While most of the slides will still work when you upload a PPT file to Canva, the import may not be perfect if you don’t have the same fonts on the two platforms.

-Canva vs PowerPoint – Which one to use for presentations?
+Canva or PowerPoint – Which one to use for presentations?

-If you’re looking for a quick and easy presentation tool with limited customization options but great visuals and templates then Canva is probably the best choice for you.
-If you want full control over every aspect of your slide design and presentation customizations then go with PowerPoint!
+If you’re looking for a quick and easy presentation tool with limited customization options but great visuals and templates, then Canva is probably the best choice for you.
+If you want full control over your slide design and presentation customizations, go with PowerPoint!

 Canva is a better design tool with high-quality, modern templates and stock media, and PowerPoint has more presentation features and tools.